OlhaStetsenko1/git-lesson/Project_Specific_Impact_to_Testing.md

-## Project Specific Impact to Testing
+### Project Specific Impact to Testing

-### Project Phase:
-The application is currently in the development phase and is expected to move to the testing phase within the next two weeks.

-### Technology Stack:
+**Project phase:** Development

+**Technology stack:**
-- Frontend: React
+- Frontend: React.js
 - Backend: Node.js
 - Database: MongoDB

-### Constraints and Assumptions:
-- Limited resources are available for testing, which may impact the depth and breadth of testing activities.
+**Constraints and assumptions:**
-- The project has a tight deadline, necessitating efficient and effective testing strategies.
+- Limited resources: The testing team has limited resources, including a small number of testers and limited testing environments.
-- Assumption: All necessary documentation and requirements will be provided before the testing phase begins.

-### Critical Success Factors:
-- User-friendly interface: Ensuring the application is intuitive and easy to navigate for users.
-- High performance: The application must load quickly and handle high traffic without performance degradation.
-- Robust security: Implementing strong security measures to protect user data and prevent unauthorized access.

-### Project Geography:
+- Specific deadlines: The release has a strict deadline, which may impact the thoroughness of testing.
+- Assumption: The live video classes feature will require extensive performance and load testing due to the high volume of concurrent users expected.

+**Critical success factors:**
+- Ensuring the live video classes feature performs well under high load.
+- Accurate tracking of user progress and data integrity.
+- Seamless integration of interactive quizzes without affecting the user experience.

+**Project geography:**
-The project team is distributed across different time zones, including the US, Europe, and Asia.
-This distribution may impact communication and coordination, requiring careful planning and scheduling of meetings and updates.
+- The project team is distributed across the US, Europe, and Asia, which may impact communication and coordination.
+Testing activities need to be planned to accommodate different time zones.